wp-plugins/fullscreen-slides/readme.txt

 * Each collection has it's own folder.
 * Image dimensions are not limited by WordPress media settings.
 You can choose any size for thumbnails an full screen images.

-Create a fullscreen slider for your site in minutes.

 = User Guide =